fcole90/pyquackdns/README.md

 # quack
-Small script to keep the IP updated on DuckDNS
+Small script to keep the IP updated on DuckDNS.

+It is currently just a hack, don't use it except for testing purposes.

+This is not stable nor safe at the moment.